Assistant Professor of Game & Interactive Media Design

 I’m a self-taught programmer, an avid gamer, and a passionate writer.
 I currently teach full-time as an Assistant Professor I in the Game & Interactive Media Design program at Rider University.
 I also serve as a consultant for Children’s Technology Review and developed their online review database from 2014-2019.
 In my spare time, I am working on a series of fantasy novels, with two completed manuscripts and a third in progress.

-From 2014-2022, I taught as an Adjunct Assistant Professor in the Department of Design and Creative Technology Department at The College of New Jersey, and in 2022 I taught as an Adjunct Faculty member in the Digital Media Arts Department at Mercer County Community College.
+From 2014-2022, I taught as an Adjunct Assistant Professor in the Department of Design and Creative Technology at The College of New Jersey, and in 2022 I taught as an Adjunct Faculty member in the Digital Media Arts Department at Mercer County Community College.

 I have a Master’s degree in Entertainment Technology from Carnegie Mellon University (2012) and a Bachelor of Arts in Interactive Multimedia from The College of New Jersey (2010).
-This background includes a focus on game design and development and encompasses areas such as social sciences and philosophy, project management, electronic music composition, video production, graphic design, and creative, analytical, and technical writing.
+This background includes a focus on game design and development and also encompasses areas such as social sciences and philosophy, project management, electronic music composition, video production, graphic design, and creative, analytical, and technical writing.

 My Teaching